-Although progress has been made in strengthening laboratory capacity to support programmes such as poliomyelitis eradication, HIV/AIDS prevention and control, and measles elimination, challenges remain.
+9. Although progress has been made in strengthening laboratory capacity to support programmes such as poliomyelitis eradication, HIV/AIDS prevention and control, and measles elimination, challenges remain.
 These include the lack of national policy and strategy for laboratory services, insufficient funding, inadequately trained laboratory staff, weak laboratory infrastructure, old or inadequately serviced equipment, lack of essential reagents and consumables, and limited quality assurance and control protocols.
 Laboratories are usually given low priority and recognition in most national health delivery systems.
 The challenge is developing a comprehensive national laboratory policy which addresses the above issues.

-Wild Poliovirus cases distribution for 2009-2010 as at 15th of April the major challenges contributing to delayed or inappropriate responses to epidemics, disease control and patient management.
+10. Availability and access to quality laboratory services are among the major challenges contributing to delayed or inappropriate responses to epidemics, disease control and patient management.
 The result has been continued reliance on empirical patient care, a practice that not only wastes resources but also contributes to drug resistance.
 The majority of the estimated 12 million annual deaths in sub-Saharan Africa remain uninvestigated.6